 There is no need to replace your filter sponge media until it is literally falling apart in your hands (this will usually be at least 10 years and is generally longer than the life span of your filter pump).
 To maintain your filter sponge media simply rinse half of the media in used tank water every month or so or whenever the flow through the filter is reduced.

-There is very little friendly bacteria resident within this media, so there is little harm in replacing it periodically, however it can be regarded as an un-necessary expense rather than the necessity that your filters manufacturer will often state in the manual.
-If you do choose to replace this media, then it is possible to buy sheets of filter floss and cutting / folding it to size in order to fit inside your filter housing rather than paying for expensive branded media.
+There are very few friendly bacteria residents within this media, so there is little harm in replacing it periodically, however it can be regarded as an unnecessary expense rather than the necessity that your filters manufacturer will often state in the manual.
+If you do choose to replace this media, then it is possible to buy sheets of filter floss and cut and fold it to size in order to fit inside your filter housing rather than paying for expensive branded media.

-The cheapest most effective way to remove nitrates from your tank is to change water.
-The effectiveness of these sponges is open to debate, however they should not be considered as a suitable substitute for regular water changes, as nitrate is not the only unwanted chemical that is removed from a tank during a water change.
+The cheapest most effective way to remove nitrates from your tank is to change the water.
+The effectiveness of these sponges is open to debate, however, they should not be considered a suitable substitute for regular water changes, as nitrate is not the only unwanted chemical that is removed from a tank during a water change.

-There are many other chemicals and hormones that your fish excrete that we do not test for, but are best removed from the tank via water change (Waalsted theory excepted, but this is not for beginners).
-If you do have these sponges in your filter, then there is no problem with just leaving them in there as if they were additional bacteria housing sponges, they therefore do not need to be replaced until they are physically falling apart in your hands as detailed above.
+There are many other chemicals and hormones that your fish excrete that we do not test for but are best removed from the tank via water change (Waalsted theory excepted, but this is not for beginners).
+If you do have these sponges in your filter, then there is no problem with just leaving them in as if they were additional bacteria housing sponges.
+So, they do not need to be replaced until they are physically falling apart in your hands as detailed above.

 As discussed above, maintenance of your filter simply requires that you rinse out the filter media in used tank water to remove the gunk.
 You do not want to be too vigorous with the cleaning as this may result in the loss of beneficial bacteria.

 One significant myth is that large water changes are bad.
-This is only true if there is a large difference between your tap water statistics and your tank water, however if you keep your tank water close to the status of your tap water then there is no harm in carrying out very large water changes even above 80%.
-You should note that for many species the river that they originally come from have water changes of well over 100% every second even in relatively slow moving rivers and similar bodies of water.
+This is only true if there is a large difference between your tap water statistics and your tank water, however, if you keep your tank water close to the status of your tap water then there is no harm in carrying out very large water changes even above 80%.
+You should note that for many fish species, the river that they originally came from often have water changes of 100% every second even in relatively slow moving rivers and similar bodies of water.

-If there is a difference between your tank water parameters and your tap water, then it may be worth starting a new thread to get advise on how to proceed, however if there is no ammonia present, then 20 - 30% water changes on a daily basis shouldn't be a problem.
+If there is a difference between your tank water parameters and your tap water, then it may be worth starting a new thread to get advice on how to proceed, however if there is no ammonia present, then 20 – 30% water changes on a daily basis should not be a problem.

 Bottled Bacteria Supplements